 - Take and record medical and dental histories and vital signs of patients.

-Dental Assistants with little to no experience tend to make between $24950 and $29580 while the more experienced ones make over $43860 per year.
+Dental Assistants with little to no experience tend to make between $26940 and $32200 while the more experienced ones can earn over $47070 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Dental Assistant is to move to a higher paying state like NH.
-Right now, the highest paying states for Dental Assistants are NH, AK, MN, MA and ND.
+One of the easiest ways to increase your salary as a Dental Assistant is to move to a higher paying state like MN.
+Right now, the highest paying states for Dental Assistants are MN, DC, NH, AK and ND.

-3 other factors that can increase your salary as A Dental Assistant is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Dental Assistant is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Dental Assistants what degree they had when they got the job and most of them said they had a Certificate followed by Associates degree.
+We asked other Dental Assistants what degree they had when they got the job and most of them said they had a Post-Secondary Certificate followed by an Associate’s Degree.

 Pros and Cons